MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/qc-trace-simulator/distinct-inputs-checker.md

 ```

 Note that `op1` and `op2` are both obtained using partial application and share a qubit.
 When you call `ApplyBoth` in this example, the result of the operation
 depends on the order of `op1` and `op2` inside `ApplyBoth` - not what you would expect to happen.
 When you enable the Distinct Inputs Checker, it detects such situations and throws a `DistinctInputsCheckerException`.
-For more information, see [DistinctInputsCheckerException](xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.DistinctInputsCheckerException) in the Q# API library.
+For more information, see <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.DistinctInputsCheckerException> in the Q# API library.

 ## Invoking the Distinct Inputs Checker

-To run the Quantum Trace Simulator with the Distinct Inputs Checker you must create a [`QCTraceSimulatorConfiguration`](xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulatorConfiguration) instance, set the `UseDistinctInputsChecker` property to **true**, and then create a new [`QCTraceSimulator`](xref:microsoft.quantum.simulation.simulators.QCTraceSimulators.QCTraceSimulator) instance with `QCTraceSimulatorConfiguration` as the parameter.
+To run the Quantum Trace Simulator with the Distinct Inputs Checker you must create a <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulatorConfiguration> instance, set the `UseDistinctInputsChecker` property to **true**, and then create a new <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulator> instance with `QCTraceSimulatorConfiguration` as the parameter.

 ```csharp
 var config = new QCTraceSimulatorConfiguration();